c-skills/sniprobe/README.md

 sniswitcher
 -----------

 Now the spoiler.
-Large browsers (notably chrome) are nailed down to use their builtin TLS implementations which is not easy to tamper with to set good SNIs on new connects.
+Large browsers (notably chrome) are nailed down to use their built-in TLS implementations which is not easy to tamper with to set good SNIs on new connects.
 Neither do they support any config settings to help us.
 You could rebuild your own chrome, but thats not an option.
 So, you have to find a browser that is using system installed TLS libraries